 About the Department of Languages, Literatures & Linguistics

 The Syracuse University Department of Languages, Literatures, and Linguistics (LLL) is the largest department in the College of Arts and Sciences.
-Offerings include courses in 21 languages, with 9 majors and 3 Master’s degree programs.
-Majors are interdisciplinary, and nearly 6,000 students take classes in the Department each year.
-The Department’s goals are to promote the study of languages and literary texts, and to facilitate the study of language on a theoretical level.
+Offerings include courses in 21 languages, with 9 majors and 3 master’s degree programs.
+Majors are interdisciplinary, and nearly 6,000 students take classes in the department each year.
+The department’s goals are to promote the study of languages and literary texts, and to facilitate the study of language on a theoretical level.
 LLL is committed to excellence in scholarship, innovative teaching, and the promotion of diversity and cultural awareness, and has adopted the national goal of universal bilingualism as put forth by the Modern Language Association.

 Faculty Bio – Katie Clinton

 Katie Clinton’s passion is the study of the cultures of the Spanish-speaking world and sharing it with her students.
 She has been teaching at Syracuse University since 2004 and besides teaching every course in the Spanish Lower Division, she also acts as an academic advisor for the College of Arts & Sciences, a First Year Forum leader, a teacher observer for SU Project Advance, Interim Assistant Spanish Language Coordinator, and Co-Coordinator for the Spanish Immersion Program.
-Katie’s adventures have taken her to teach Aymara and Incan children in the Andean foothills of Bolivia, to work in the rural Mayan villages of the Yucatan Peninsula, and to act as a liaison between the San José, CA Public School District and immigrant children and their families.
+Katie’s adventures have taken her to teach Aymara and Incan children in the Andean foothills of Bolivia, to work in the rural Mayan villages of the Yucatan Peninsula, and to act as a liaison between the San José, California, Public School District and immigrant children and their families.

 Faculty Bio – Catherine Nock

 Catherine Nock has been teaching Spanish at Syracuse University since 1995, and also serves as Assistant Spanish Language Coordinator.
 She has taught Spanish and First Year Forum classes for the Renee Crowne Honors Program, is a recipient of the Meredith Teaching Award, and a member of the American Council on the Teaching of Foreign Languages (ACTFL).
-Her areas of interest include Spanish linguistics, second language acquisition, instructional methodology, and Spanish and Latin American literature, film and culture.
+Her areas of interest include Spanish linguistics, second language acquisition, instructional methodology, and Spanish and Latin American literature, film, and culture.
 One of her goals as a language instructor is to create opportunities for students to improve their proficiency by using Spanish in real-life contexts.
 Her studies and travels have taken her to Spain, Puerto Rico, Mexico, Costa Rica, Dominican Republic, and Guatemala.
 She also has worked in a public health program in rural Nicaragua, and does ongoing advocacy work for that organization here in the U.S.